neayoughi/MELA/README.md

 # Enhancing Automata Learning with Statistical Machine Learning: A Network Security Case Study

+# MELA
-# MELA (Machine Learning-Enhanced Automata Learning) Approach
+(Machine Learning-Enhanced Automata Learning)

 ## Overview
 The MELA approach is a method for learning state machine models for network security systems using time-series inputs and outputs.
 It leverages machine learning (ML) to abstract raw numeric network data into discrete intervals.
 These intervals correlate with the system's output regarding intrusion detection.